microsoft/web_replay/README.md

 chrome
 ```

-Another method for pointing the browser to web_replay is by configuring proxy settings.
+Another method for pointing the browser on DUT to web_replay is by configuring proxy settings.
 This can
 be done within the browser settings itself, using the browser parameter `--proxy-server`, or within
 system settings.